Technosorcery/silver-telegram/docs/PRD.md

 |**Decide**     |Context + options + criteria|Selected option      |"Which response is best?"          |
 |**Coordinate** |Goal + available tools      |Final result         |"Plan this trip" (multi-step research)|

-**Note on primitives**: At the implementation level, most primitives above (Classify, Extract, Generate, Summarize, Score, Deduplicate, Decide) are variations of a single LLM call with different prompts and output schemas. **Coordinate** is architecturally distinct—it's an LLM-driven execution loop where the model decides what actions to take, executes them, evaluates results, and repeats until the goal is achieved.
+**Note on primitives**: At the implementation level, most primitives above (Classify, Extract, Generate, Summarize, Score, Deduplicate, Decide) are variations of a single LLM call with different prompts and output schemas. **Coordinate** is architecturally distinct: it's an LLM-driven execution loop where the model decides what actions to take, executes them, evaluates results, and repeats until the goal is achieved.

 ### 5.5 Integration Framework